LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 will produce timing files called
 ::

-   Noh-cylindrical-2d_####.cali
+   Noh-cylindrical-2d_YEAR_MONTH_DATE_TIME.cali

-where the number signs are randomly generated numbers.
+where the file name includes the current date and time.
-The Caliper file names for the default configuration can be overwritten using the command line
+The Caliper file name can be specified using the command line
 ::

    python Noh-cylindrical-2d.py --caliperFilename 'new_test_name'